-- Experiencing a critical incident or disaster first-hand increases the risk of lasting impact.
-However, those who are close to victims, experience impact in their community, or are exposed to news stories of the event(s) can also experience stress or a trauma response.
-You, as a supervisor, may be impacted by your employee's situation. - Typically, critical incidents and disasters are more stressful to those who are caring for others in distress, are juggling multiple responsibilities or stressors, were not well prior to the incident, experienced threat-to-life during the incident, suffered significant property loss and/or were displaced or separated from family as a result of the situation or event. - Those who fair better following a traumatic incident or disaster are those who have social supports, can access practical assistance with post-disaster or trauma problems, and have practical resources i.e. housing, job, food, money. - Protective attitude or outlook is also important during and following a critical incident.
-In particular, those who manage an incident well can identify with one or more of the following that their responses are normal, they have confidence that the situation will improve, or are able to see that they have some control over the future.
-Be patient with your employee and assist them in reaching out to C-SEAP if needed.
+- Experiencing a critical incident or disaster first-hand increases risk of lasting impact.
+However, those who are close to victims, experience impact in their community, or are exposed to news stories of the event(s) can also experience stress or a trauma response. - Typically traumatic events and disasters are more stressful to those who are caring for other in distress, are juggling multiple responsibilities or stressors, were not well prior to the incident, experienced threat-to-life during the incident, suffered significant property loss and/or were displaced or separated from family as a result of the situation or event. - Those who fair better following a traumatic event or disaster are those who have social supports, and can access practical assistance with post-disaster or trauma problems, and have practical resources i.e. housing, job, food, money. - Protective attitude or outlook is also important during and following a critical incident.
+In particular, those who manage the impact of an incident well can identify with one or more of the following that their responses are normal, they have confidence that the situation will improve, or are able to see that they have some control over the future.